DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 You should now have Completed the Following things:

 1. Importing database
-2. Im

-Next you will implement a page within our application.
+2. Implement Wizard Step 1 (Part1)

+Next you will complete the implementation of the first step of the wizard.

-# 2. Form New
+# 2. Implementation Task

+## Introduction

+TODO Replace dummy dialog with flow

+## Define Flow

 TODO

-# 3. Implement Read Username
+## Wire Flow with Submit Button

 TODO

-# 4. Implement Add Data Row
+# 3. Testing changes

 TODO